ros-hybrid-behaviour-planner/rhbp/rhbp_decomposition/README.md

 For additional information on the auction see the [DelegationModule](TODO) documentation.

 ## Configuration
-The package can be configured mainly at the [DelegationModule][TODO], where timeout-durations, cost-function parameters etc. can be configured to suit your needs.
+The package can be configured mainly at the [DelegationModule](TODO), where timeout-durations, cost-function parameters etc. can be configured to suit your needs.